conduktor/conduktor-docs/docs/guides/conduktor-concepts/logical-topics.md

 When `autoManaged` is enabled:

 - backing topics are automatically created with the default cluster configuration and partition count.
 - concentrated topics created with higher `retention.ms` and `retention.bytes` are allowed.
-It automatically extends the configuration of the backing topic.
+This automatically extends the configuration of the backing topic.

 ````yaml
 ---